The words "property tax" written in letter tiles. A key and a small wooden house nearby.

 • Staying Proactive: Staying proactive is key to preventing delinquent property taxes.
 Regularly review your financial situation and make adjustments to ensure you can meet your tax obligations.

-• Research property tax relief programs in your area.
+• Property Tax Relief Programs: Research property tax relief programs in your area.
 These programs are often designed to assist vulnerable or low-income property owners by reducing or deferring their property tax payments.

 • Preparing for Unforeseen Circumstances: Life can be unpredictable.
 Property owners should have an emergency fund to cover unexpected expenses, including property taxes.